eritaakash/react-markdown-editor/README.md

+> # Wait! this package isn't available in npm yet! check it back in a moment or so.

 ## React Markdown Editor
-React Component to render markdown preview directly into text area.
+React Component to render markdown preview directly into text field.

 ```bash
 npm i @eritaakash/react-markdown-editor